Want to try it for yourself?

-With so many vulnerabilities to track and new ones constantly being introduced, organizations must have the proper procedures and processes in place to be able to handle these before things get out of control.
+With so many vulnerabilities to track and new ones such as Log4Shell constantly being introduced, organizations must have the proper procedures and processes in place to be able to handle these before things get out of control.
 Vulnerability assessment is an important part of this.

 Vulnerability assessment is the continuous evaluation of security weaknesses and flaws in your systems.
 The purpose of this process is to check for potential known vulnerabilities, their relevance, and how they may impact your systems and environments.